davatorium/rofi/doc/rofi-manpage.markdown

 `-lazy-filter-limit` *limit*

-   The number of entries required for Rofi to go into lazy filter mode.
+   The number of entries required for **rofi** to go into lazy filter mode.
-   In lazy filter mode, it won't refilter the list on each keypress, but only after rofi been idle for 250ms.
+   In lazy filter mode, it won't re-filter the list on each keypress, but only after **rofi** been idle for 250ms.
 Experiments shows that the default (5000 lines) works well, set to 0 to always enable.

    Default: *5000*